 Top Social Media Platforms for Recruitment

-Social media and online platforms such as Facebook, Twitter, and Google AdWords offer new opportunities for researchers to recruit study participants for clinical research studies.
-The Pew Internet and American Life Project survey of social media use found that in 2016 Facebook was the most widely used social network in the United States.
-Seventy-six percent Facebook users and 51% of Instagram users (51%) visit these sites at least once a day.
+Social media and online platforms such as Facebook, Twitter (X), and Google Ads offer opportunities for researchers to recruit study participants for clinical research studies.
+See the Pew Internet and American Life Project survey of social media use for usage patterns.

-Facebook is also the most popular platform for recruitment.
-A search on PubMed in April 2017 using the keywords “social media” and “clinical trial” resulted in 267 studies mentioned social media for recruitment.
-Of those studies, 130 (48%) used Facebook for participant recruitment.
-These papers include case studies on using social media for recruitment, comparison of social media to traditional recruitment strategies, and literature reviews.
-These studies highlight clear benefits of using social media for recruitment across a wide range of populations.
+Facebook is also a popular platform for recruitment.
+A search on PubMed in April 2017 using the keywords “social media” and “clinical trial” found many studies using social media for recruitment, including case studies, comparisons with traditional strategies, and literature reviews.

-Social media platforms can reach and engage diverse populations, though usage may be different depending on the target population: According to a 2014 Pew Research Poll, Facebook is the top platform, regardless of race or ethnicity, with around seven-in-ten adult internet users (71%) reporting they use the site; some of the lesser-used platforms vary in usage rates between different races and ethnicities (read the full Pew report here: Social media preferences vary by race and ethnicity.)
+Social media platforms can reach and engage diverse populations, though usage may be different depending on the target population.
+For discussion of differences by race and ethnicity, see Social media preferences vary by race and ethnicity.

 Advantages of Social Media